 Birth injuries are another common type of medical malpractice and occur in situations in which a newborn child is injured or dies during childbirth due to the negligence of a doctor.

 Medication mistakes, in which a doctor makes an error such as failing to recognize that two medications taken together can lead to serious complications, is another type of medical malpractice that leads to many lawsuits.

 Many TV shows focus on surgical errors to dramatize the type of malpractice that can result in serious injuries.
 This usually involves a surgeon making an error that causes damage to a vital organ, or a surgeon leaving an instrument inside a patient before suturing a cut.

-But lesser spoken about are wrong-site surgeries, a term that refers not only to doctors who operate on the wrong organ or on the wrong side of a patient’s body, but also doctors who perform the wrong procedure on the wrong patient.
+But not often talked about are wrong-site surgeries (WSS), a term that refers not only to doctors who operate on the wrong organ or on the wrong side of a patient’s body, but also doctors who perform the wrong procedure on the wrong patient.

 More concerning was a study conducted by the Agency for Healthcare Research and Quality, which surveyed 400 spine surgeons and found that half of them admitted to performing a wrong-site surgery, typically by operating on the wrong spinal level.